MatAILab-NPU/BO4GreenSolvent/README.md

 # BO4GreenSolvent

 This code is about the two-step BO framework for development of TEP-based solvent for air-processed perovskite solar cells.
+The highest efficiency of the last two rounds was calibrated based on the condition combination numbered 16.
+In each round of the experiment, we would repeatedly prepare the perovskite film under condition 16.

 Some key packages (and their versions) involved to run this code are as follows: